Ever been wondered why there's a lot of conflicting advice about longest page title allowed in search results pages (SERPS)?

 • W3C recommends a maximum of 64 characters for page titles.

-• Bing recommends a title between 5 and 65 characters long.
+• Bing recommends a title around 65 characters long.

-• Yahoo recommends a maximum title length of 67 characters (although this advice is obsolete since Bing now supplies Yahoo's search results)
+• Yahoo used to recommend a maximum title length of 67 characters, but this advice is now obsolete since Bing now supplies Yahoo's search results.

 To see how these play out, we searched for "patent 7143296" in the top three search engines: